 Studies have shown that the fruit of Goji (Lycium barbarum, L. chinensis) may help male infertility by increasing sperm count and motility.
-A Chinese study of 42 men diagnosed with infertility due to low sperm count and motility, were given 1/2 ounce of Goji berry a day.
+In a Chinese study of 42 men diagnosed with infertility due to low sperm count and motility, the men were given 1/2 ounce of Goji berry a day.
 After 2 months of treatment, 33 of the men tested again had increased sperm counts to normal or above normal averages (20 million sperm per mL of semen) and all of those men went on to father children.

-Animal studies back this human trial, showing that Goji protects sperm from hyperthermia (overheating), while increasing hormone levels, sperm quantity and quality.
+Animal studies back this human trial, showing that Goji protects sperm from hyperthermia (overheating), while increasing hormone levels and sperm quantity and quality.
 In one study scientists theorize that hyperthermia damages sperm health through oxidative stress.
 Oxidation causes an increase in free-radical damage to the sperm, including damage to the DNA in sperm cells.
 Goji contains antioxidants, which helped to reverse the effects of free-radical damage to the sperm.

 Goji: Powerful Antioxidant

 Lycium barbarum goes by the other common names Wolfberry, Chinese Wolfberry, and Matrimony vine.
 Goji has been used as a traditional male fertility herb for thousands of years in Traditional Chinese Medicine.
 These studies have shown that Goji truly is healthy for male fertility!
 The powerful antioxidants within the Goji fruit may also be protective for female egg health as well.
 Some studies have suggested its use for Premature Ovarian Failure patients as well as patients with autoimmune related fertility issues.

-According to TCM Goji enhances sexual desire, improves sexual performance, is nutritive to the kidneys, liver and blood.
+According to TCM Goji enhances sexual desire, improves sexual performance, and is nutritive to the kidneys, liver, and blood.